binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

   * How well known is this vulnerability to this group of threat agents?
   * How likely is an exploit to be detected?
 * Impact    "Technical Factors"
-  * What's the impact likely to be if a particular exploit is executed
+  * What's the impact likely to be if a particular exploit is executed?
   * How much data could be disclosed and how sensitive is it?
   * How much data could be corrupted and how damaged is it?
   * Which services could be lost, how vital are they and how long could they be down for?